lilychughes/lilychughes/_pages/home.md

 permalink: /
 ---

-Welcome to the Ichthyology Lab at the [North Carolina Museum of Natural Sciences](http://www.naturalsciences.org).
-This website showcases our recent research!
-[The online searchable database for the fish collection can be found here](https://collections.naturalsciences.org/search/ichthyology).
-We are located at the museum's [Research Laboratory](https://naturalsciences.org/research-collections/laboratories/research-lab), in west Raleigh, North Carolina.
+Welcome to the Ichthyology Lab at the [North Carolina Museum of Natural Sciences](http://www.naturalsciences.org), led by Dr. Lily C. Hughes!

+We study the evolution and biodiversity of fishes through time using a combination of genomics and data from natural history collections.

- **If you are interested in joining the team please check out vacancies for** [more info]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+ **We are recruiting a graduate student to start in August of 2023, please check out vacancies for** [more info]({{ site.url }}{{ site.baseurl }}/vacancies) **!**